 Find a list of upcoming seminars and recordings of previous ones.
 Receive emails about future seminars and other alerts: subscribe here.

-The MRC Epidemiology Unit is involved in many studies that look at obesity, type 2 diabetes and related metabolic disorders.
+We are involved in many studies into obesity, type 2 diabetes and related metabolic disorders.
 But you don’t need to have one of these conditions to help us with our research.
-We are constantly looking for volunteers to enroll in our studies and help us improve our knowledge of these diseases.
+We are constantly looking for volunteers to enroll in our studies and help us improve our knowledge of how to treat and prevent these diseases.

-The MRC Epidemiology Unit offers an extensive range of career opportunities for scientists, research support staff and management professionals.
-Whether you are a recent graduate or a senior researcher, we place great emphasis on attracting and training the brightest minds, and on investing in their futures through structured career development training complemented by on-the-job learning.
+We offer a range of opportunities for scientists, research support staff and management professionals.
+Whether you are a recent graduate or a senior researcher, we want to attract the brightest minds and invest in their futures through structured career development and on-the-job learning.